What is computed tomography (CT) enterography?

 Talk with your healthcare provider about this risk.

-You should let your healthcare provider know if you have any allergies, particularly
+Tell your healthcare provider if you have any allergies to contrast materials, iodine

-if you have had an allergic reaction to contrast materials or dyes before.
+or shellfish.
+Also tell your provider if you have had an allergic reaction to contrast

-If you are pregnant or think that you may be pregnant, tell your healthcare provider.
+Tell your provider if you are pregnant or think that you may be pregnant.

 How do I get ready for CT enterography?

-- Be sure to let your healthcare provider know about any recent infections or illnesses,
+Let your healthcare provider know about any recent infections or illnesses, as well

-as well as any chronic conditions that you have.
-These include diabetes, asthma, heart
+as any long-term (chronic) conditions that you have.
+These include diabetes, asthma,

 clothes the day of the procedure.